 Aside from Char Siew, Wanton Noodles are their fast-selling meal.
 The Hong Kong-style noodles are thin and springy.
 The char siew slices are thick, rich, and fatty.
 Plus, it is caramelized and placed on top of the dish.

-Although Fei Zai Xiang does not much ring a bell to others, loyal customers boast about its servings.
+Although Fei Zai Xiang does not ring a bell to others, loyal customers boast about its servings.
 Every plate has a good proportion of well-charred meats.

 Give in to your cravings at #01-91 Redhill Food Centre, Blk 85 Redhill Lane, Singapore, 150085.